3 ways to take the pain out of prior authorizations

 It likely comes as no surprise that prior authorization is the single most time consuming and costly administrative transaction for providers.
 On average, physicians and practice staff spend 14.9 hours securing 31 prior authorizations, per physician each week.
 This single task can cost nearly $11 per transaction when conducted manually, and can often be a waste of time when it ends up being unnecessary for the service being ordered.

-Hours spent on the phone with payers are hours taken away from patients.
-Given the significant toll that prior authorizations can take on a practice, outsourcing this work may be a better alternative to handling it within your practice.
+Health plans can vary widely in their requirements, and keeping current with those requirements is often complicated and costly.
+Hours spent on the phone with payers are hours taken away from patients and exchanged for draining administrative work.
+Given the significant toll that prior authorizations can take on your practice, outsourcing this work may be a better alternative to handling it within your practice.

 To learn 3 strategies for taking the pain out of prioritization, read our whitepaper.